German Bund yield hits one-month high on inflation concerns

 By Stefano Rebaudo

-Aug 14 (Reuters) - Euro zone government bond yields edged higher on Monday as U.S. economic data and a rise in natural gas prices last week highlighted the upside risks to the inflation outlook.
+Aug 14 (Reuters) - Germany's 10-year Bund yield hit a fresh one-month high on Monday as U.S. economic data and a rise in natural gas prices last week highlighted the upside risks to the inflation outlook.

 U.S. Treasury yields rose to one-week highs on Friday after producer price inflation in July was stronger than expected, a day after data showed consumer prices rose modestly.